Rights of Accused Students:

 4. To have a fair and impartial conduct hearing.

 5. To request witnesses to speak in the student’s defense.
 The hearing officer or Chair may limit witnesses or statements deemed repetitious or unnecessary.
-Accused students should inform the hearing officer or Chair prior to the hearing as to the identity of their witnesses no less than two working days prior to the hearing.
-The only witnesses allowed will be those with evidence regarding the specific incidents or conduct in question.
+Accused students should inform the hearing officer or Chair prior to the hearing as to the identity of their witnesses no fewer than two working days prior to the hearing.
+The only witnesses allowed will be those with information regarding the specific incidents or conduct in question.
 Character witnesses are not allowed.